Saline River (Ouachita River tributary): Steamboats

 In the days of the steamboats, the steamboats traveled upstream as far as Bridges Bluff in Cleveland County.
-Cotton, timber, and staves (to make wood barrels) were shipped downstream each winter and spring (while the river water was high) to New Orleans and Monroe, Louisiana.
+Freight boats went only as far north as Cornish Landing (also called Cavaness Landing) in Bradley County, Arkansas, where Hudgens Creek emptied into the Saline.
+Cotton, timber, and staves (to make wood barrels) were shipped downstream each winter and spring (while the river water was high) to Monroe, Louisiana and New Orleans, Louisiana.
 Fifty-four steamboats have been documented on the Saline River.